 I was diagnosed with OCD and Depression.
-After being on medication, I was more productive and happier, but I cannot depend on medication alone.
-So I started to form healthy habits like eating and sleeping on time, working out, and other things to keep my compulsions and intrusive thoughts at bay.
+After being on medication (Jovia & Valium), I was more productive and my mind was not as loud, but I know cannot depend on medication alone.
+So I started to form healthy habits like eating right and sleeping on time, working out, and other things to keep my compulsions and intrusive thoughts at bay.
 Fighting it is not a walk in the park, It is a battle every single day.
 Some days I win, some days I lose.

 I cannot give up.
-Thank you to my family, my boyfriend, and my SPN family who has been my anchor and my inspiration to fight every single day.
+Thanks to my family, my boyfriend, and my SPN family who has been my anchor and my inspiration to fight every single day.
 Especially to my boyfriend, who has witnessed and also struggled with me.
-Thank you for reminding me that I can do it, thank you for believing in me, thank you for your patience, thank you for everything.
+Thank you for reminding me that I can do it, thank you for believing in me, thank you for your patience, & thank you for everything.

-My OCD has led me to depression and I cannot help but wonder, what if I had asked for professional help earlier?
+As years go by, my OCD has worsened and I cannot help but wonder, what if I had asked for professional help earlier?
 What if I was aware?